kalxas/rasdaman/doc/main/05_geo-services-guide.rst

                 "resolution": "${grib:jDirectionIncrementInDegrees}
                                if bool(${grib:jScansPositively})
                                else -${grib:jDirectionIncrementInDegrees}",

+                // This optional configuration is added since version 9.8.
+                // The crs order specifies the order of the CRS axis in coverage
+                // that will be created and allows to change standard abbreviation for axis label
+                // from EPSG database to a different name (e.g: "Lat" -> "Latitude").
+                "crsOrder": 0
                 // The grid order specifies the order of the axis in the raster
                 // that will be created
                 "gridOrder": 3